 Here are B2B buying process examples of how eCommerce companies streamlined the buying journey and customer service.

 SaltWorks wanted to accommodate these diverse buying personas from a single website.
-When the time came to replatform, SaltWorks selected OroCommerce, the eCommerce platform designed for B2B, B2C, and B2X scenarios.
+When the time came to replatform, SaltWorks selected OroCommerce, the multichannel eCommerce platform designed for B2B, B2C, and B2X scenarios.
 With Oro’s native functionality, SaltWorks offers its B2B buyers personalized prices and discounts, extended checkout options, and custom shipping methods.
 Today, eCommerce remains a significant sales channel for SaltWorks and is popular with B2B and B2C buyers.

 With OroCommerce, Dunlop rolled out websites for its smaller customer base in just a few weeks.
 The goal of this partial rollout was to evaluate the feasibility of the new digital buying process.
 The result was greater order transparency, order tracking, and reduced data entry for back-office staff.
 The platform’s adoption led to a 40% increase in conversion rates and a 10% increase in average order values, prompting Dunlop to roll out digital purchasing to 80% of its customers.